yearn/yearn-vaults-v3/TECH_SPEC.md

 The WITHDRAW_LIMIT_MANAGER is in charge of setting the withdraw_hook for the vault

 The vaults default withdraw limit is calculated based on the liquidity of its strategies.
 Setting a withdraw hook will override this functionality.

+#### Setting the transfer hook
+The WITHDRAW_LIMIT_MANAGER is in charge of setting both the withdraw_hook and transfer_hook for the vault.

+The transfer hook runs after successful `transfer` and `transferFrom` state changes and can revert to reject them.
+It does not run for share minting or burning during deposits, mints, withdrawals, redeems, fee issuance, or profit locking.

 #### Setting minimum idle funds
 The MINIMUM_IDLE_MANAGER can specify how many funds the vault should try to have reserved to serve withdrawal requests